codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 ### Pull request Target field and branch name

 The Pull request target field allows you to trigger this pipeline only when the target of a Pull Request (i.e. where the pr is going to be merged at) matches the branch name regular expression.
-Common examples here would be `master` or `production`.
+Common examples for branch names would be `master` or `production`.

 This field has only meaning when a commit happens in the context of a pull request and in that case: